programminghistorian/ph-submissions/lessons/tf-idf.md

 {% include toc.html %}

+# Overview

+This lesson focuses on a core natural language processing and informational retrieval method called __tf-idf__.
+If you've gotten this far, you may have heard about __tf-idf__ in the context of topic modeling, machine learning, or or other approaches to text analysis. __Tf-idf__ comes up a lot in published work because it's both a corpus exploration method and a pre-processing step for many other measures and models.

+Looking closely at __tf-idf__ will leave you with an immediately applicable text analysis method, but this lesson is also meant to serve as a point of entry into a bigger subject in many computationally oriented disciplines.
+This longstanding issue was well summarized by Ted Underwood in a 2011 post: "The basic question is just this: if I want to know what words or phrases characterize an author or genre, how do I find out?"
+This tutorial addresses some of the mathematical, algorithmic, computational and interpretive aspects of Underwood's question.

 # Preparation

 ## Suggested Prior Skills

 - Prior familiarity with Python or a similar programming language.
 The precise level of code literacy or familiarity recommended is hard to estimate, but you will want to be comfortable with basic types and operations.
 Code for this lesson is written in Python 3.6, but __tf-idf__ is available in many versions of Python and other programming languages.
-To get the most out of this lesson, it is recommended that you work your way through something like Codeacademy's Introduction to Python course, or that you complete some of the introductory Python lessons on _The Programming Historian_.
+To get the most out of this lesson, it is recommended that you work your way through something like Codeacademy's "Introduction to Python" course, or that you complete some of the introductory Python lessons on _The Programming Historian_.
 - In lieu of the above recommendation, you should review Python's basic types (string, integer, float, list, tuple, dictionary), working with variables, writing loops in Python, and working with object classes/instances.
 - Experience with Excel or an equivalent spreadsheet application if you wish to examine the linked spreadsheet files.